 Duck leg is pretty fatty.
 However, if we roast it on a high temperature for a long time, it gets dry.
-To prevent drying the meat out, I use this method:
+With the method written in the recipe, you can prevent the meat from drying out.

 Ingredients (makes four servings):